caffeine-potent/Lock-Screen-with-Foot-Pedal/README.md

 You can order an FS1-M on Amazon by following this [link](https://www.amazon.com/FS1-M-Single-Switch-Control-Keyboard/dp/B00G5ZRJDA)

-> NOTE: The model numbers of these products are different but seems as thought the only thing that matters for compatibility is the `FS` prefix.(Aside from the obvious requirement that these should come from the same manufacturer)
+> NOTE: While the model numbers of these products are different, it seems as though the only thing that matters for compatibility is the `FS` prefix.

 Configuring the USB Pedal
 =

 The code written here leverages the fact that my keyboard only has `f1`-`f12` keys.
 This OS supports up to `f24`.
-So I configure the switch to press and imaginary `f14` and write a python script then listens and reacts to that key press.
+So I configure the pedal to act as an `f14` key and write a python script then listens and reacts to that key press.

 Configuration is fairly simple.
 Download the software [here](http://software.pcsensor.com/pc_en.html).